Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 Since Vince McMahon’s destruction of the old territory system and overtaking of the industry in the 80’s, no other company, not even the storied National Wrestling Alliance, could compete with the WWE.
 As mainstay companies like the AWA and WCCW were folding against McMahon’s advances, the biggest promoter under the NWA umbrella, Jim Crockett Jr., was selling his still-successful promotion to the one man who was both interested in wrestling and had deep enough pockets to rival McMahon: Billionaire media mogul Ted Turner.
 Under Turner, Jim Crockett Promotions became World Championship Wrestling, or WCW, and they took over Crockett’s coveted timeslot on Turner’s own TBS Superstation.
 (6:05pm on Saturdays, for those wondering) With the TV presence and the finances to survive, WCW dug in for the long haul with its roster of top tier JCP talent like Ric Flair, Sting, and Ricky Steamboat to main event the cards and keep butts in seats.

 By the mid-90’s, however, wrestling was beginning to stagnate across the board.
 Fans were tuning out, and both WCW and WWE were largely to blame for their own woes.
 First, steroid scandals in the WWE rocked the wrestling world, and nearly took the WWE out of commission altogether.
-80’s mainstays like Hulk Hogan, Randy Savage, and Dusty Rhodes were showing signs of being past their primes, and the besides all of that, the shine from the Rock n’ Wrestling era was just plain gone.
+80’s mainstays like Hulk Hogan, Andre the Giant, and Dusty Rhodes were showing signs of being past their primes, and besides all of that, the shine from the Rock n’ Wrestling era was just plain gone.
 As a result, fan attendance was down across the board.
 A failure to generate new stars, or sticking the new talent with hackneyed gimmicks like a garbage man named Duke “The Dumpster” Derose, or a hockey player called the Goon, were further hampering both companies.
 It’s hard to feel bad for either McMahon or WCW’s rotating creative staff at this point in time, as they all did this to themselves.

 From left to right: Duke “the Dumpster” Derose, RoboCop busting Sting out of a cage during a terrible tie-in for the movie of the same name, the totally-not-a-spider-man-ripoff known as Arachnaman, and the Goon.
 All gimmicks that WWE or WCW tried in the early-to-mid 90’s.
 Hard to believe that wrestling was hurting at this point with such brilliant characters around.

-The nWo was an instant hit, and viewership and attendance for WCW programming was never higher.
+The nWo, as they were commonly known, was an instant hit, and viewership and attendance for WCW programming was never higher.
 As WCW ran with the storyline of their own roster having to fight off these former WWE stars for the company’s very survival, WWE was already stoking the fires of their own revival.
 Without Hogan casting a long shadow over the top of the card, wrestlers like Shawn Michaels, Bret Hart, and The Undertaker were able to come into their own as bankable main event stars.
 New generation WCW castoffs like “Flyin” Brian Pillman, Dustin Rhodes, “Stunning” Steve Austin, Jean-Paul Levesque, and Cactus Jack further rounded out the card, being rebranded as “The Loose Cannon” Brian Pillman, Goldust, “Stone Cold” Steve Austin, Triple H, and Mankind respectively.
 With these new personas, the former WCW wrestlers and WWE’s own talent combined to bring about a whole new Attitude toward pro wrestling.

 WWE began moving away from the family-friendly approach they had cultivated in the Hulk Hogan “Rock N’ Wrestling” era and began rolling with edgier content geared towards teenagers and adults.
 Their arena aesthetic and imagery started looking dark and grungy, heavy metal music introduced all their programming and most of the wrestlers, and violence reached unseen highs by WWE’s standards.
 The WWE was no longer a place where you could take your whole family to watch cartoonish, over-the-top characters like the Ultimate Warrior and the Honky Tonk Man.
 It was now a place where angst-y teens watched The Rock tell everyone who crossed him to shove their disapproval up their candy asses and where Shawn Michaels and Triple H told everyone who wasn’t down with them to suck it.
+The fans, it turned out, were definitely down with them.

 This uptick in the fortunes of both WWE and WCW made wrestling a hot commodity for the first time since the late 80’s.
 While there was a whole host of entities looking at opportunities to cash in on this resurgence, it was THQ who was about to hit the jackpot.